bradhilton/temporal-clue/README.md

 # Temporal Clue

 A benchmark testing LLMs' deductive reasoning through Clue-inspired puzzles with temporal and spatial dimensions.
+The puzzles are generated with code and clues chosen using OR-Tools' CP-SAT solver.

 ## Overview